groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/how-to-run-examples.md

   git clone git@github.com:groupdocs-conversion/GroupDocs.Conversion-for-.NET.git
   ```

-* Or [download](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET/archive/master.zip) the source code.
+* or [download](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET/archive/master.zip) the source code.

 ### ASP.NET MVC demo

-* Clone or download the [GroupDocs.Conversion-for-.NET](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET) repository from GitHub or skip this step if you already have the code.
+1. Clone or download the [GroupDocs.Conversion-for-.NET](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET) repository from GitHub or skip this step if you already have the code.
-* Navigate to the `Demos/MVC` directory.
+2. Navigate to the `Demos/MVC` directory.
-* Open the `GroupDocs.Conversion.MVC.sln` solution using Visual Studio.
+3. Open the `GroupDocs.Conversion.MVC.sln` solution using Visual Studio.
-* Update common parameters in the `**web.config**` file and demo-related properties in the `**configuration.yml**` file to meet your requirements.
+4. Update common parameters in the `**web.config**` file and demo-related properties in the `**configuration.yml**` file to meet your requirements.
 <!--
  see more about configuring the demo at ["Configuration"](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET/tree/master/Demos/MVC#configuration) section. -->
-* Run the project and open [http://localhost:8080/conversion](http://localhost:8080/conversion) in your favorite browser.
+5. Run the project and open [http://localhost:8080/conversion](http://localhost:8080/conversion) in your favorite browser.
 <!--
 {{< alert style="info" >}}